 - handling of personal names and forms of address

 The fourth aspect is separating localizable elements from source code or content so that localized alternatives can be loaded or selected based on the user’s international preferences as needed.
-Once everything is done to simplify the process of localization, the process of internationalization may be considered completed.
+Once everything is done to simplify the process of localization, the process of internationalization may be considered complete.

 It can be presented in this way: